‘The Taliban tried to kill me’: Former Afghan journalist finds refuge in Rochester

 “I want to thank our volunteers, our organizations for supporting us.
 I am so thankful for them,” Ahmadzi said.

-Ahmadzi has only been in Rochester for about a month but says he has big goals ahead of him for his new life.
+Ahmadzi has only been in Rochester for about a month but said he has big goals ahead of him for his new life.

-“My big goal is that after I improve my English…I will try to get a master’s degree and after that I hope that I will work in media in United States.”
+“My big goal is that after I improve my English…I will try to get a master’s degree and after that I hope that I will work in media in United States,” Ahmadzi said.